RThomas96/superpoint_graph/doc/PartitionningPipeline.md

 Next, the number "knn\_geofeatures" will be refered as $knnGeo and "knn\_adj" as $knnadj TODO This step has an option "Voronoi".

-* Computation of $knngeo neighbors relations and distances with sklearn (a python lib)
+* Computation of $knnGeo neighbors relations and distances with sklearn (a python lib)
-* Only neighbors relation is returned and then used for geometric features computation.
+* Only neighbors relations are returned and then used for geometric features computation.
 As the form of simple array, the $knnGeo first values are indexes of neighbors with the first point and so on
 * The whole graph, relations and distances, is then cut to be only a $knnadj" graph and returned
 * The graph is then built and returned, points are then reordered into "sources", neighbors as "target" and distances as "edges"